Zoom Video Communications (NASDAQ:ZM) Updates FY 2022 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM) last released its earnings results on Monday, May 31st.
-The company reported $1.32 earnings per share for the quarter, beating the consensus estimate of $0.99 by $0.33.
-Zoom Video Communications had a net margin of 26.59% and a return on equity of 36.26%.
-The business had revenue of $956.24 million during the quarter, compared to analysts’ expectations of $908.17 million.
-During the same period last year, the business earned $0.20 earnings per share.
+Zoom Video Communications (NASDAQ:ZM) last released its quarterly earnings results on Monday, May 31st.
+The company reported $1.32 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.99 by $0.33.
+The company had revenue of $956.24 million during the quarter, compared to the consensus estimate of $908.17 million.
+Zoom Video Communications had a return on equity of 36.26% and a net margin of 26.59%.
 The firm’s revenue was up 191.4% on a year-over-year basis.
-Sell-side analysts predict that Zoom Video Communications will post 3.29 EPS for the current fiscal year.
+During the same quarter in the prior year, the company posted $0.20 EPS.
+On average, research analysts predict that Zoom Video Communications will post 3.29 earnings per share for the current fiscal year.

-In other Zoom Video Communications news, CEO Eric S. Yuan sold 15,625 shares of the business’s stock in a transaction dated Thursday, May 6th.
-The stock was sold at an average price of $290.44, for a total transaction of $4,538,125.00.
-Following the completion of the transaction, the chief executive officer now owns 4,080 shares of the company’s stock, valued at $1,184,995.20.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO Kelly Steckelberg sold 6,700 shares of the business’s stock in a transaction dated Monday, May 10th.
-The stock was sold at an average price of $287.89, for a total value of $1,928,863.00.
-Following the transaction, the chief financial officer now directly owns 6,700 shares of the company’s stock, valued at approximately $1,928,863.
+In other news, Director Santiago Subotovsky sold 7,700 shares of the stock in a transaction on Wednesday, April 7th.
+The stock was sold at an average price of $323.50, for a total transaction of $2,490,950.00.
+Following the sale, the director now owns 211,143 shares in the company, valued at $68,304,760.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, COO Aparna Bawa sold 2,593 shares of Zoom Video Communications stock in a transaction dated Monday, April 5th.
+The shares were sold at an average price of $320.05, for a total value of $829,889.65.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 228,194 shares of company stock valued at $77,984,818.
-Insiders own 12.27% of the company’s stock.
+Insiders have sold a total of 228,194 shares of company stock valued at $77,984,818 over the last three months.
+12.27% of the stock is currently owned by insiders.

 Zoom Video Communications Company Profile